 Invest in your writing; invest in yourself.
 Register today.

 I know some impatient readers are going to see following links as a problem, but I hope that you will not and will understand that you are being offered an in-depth e-course on how to improve your memoir writing.
+This is university-level work I am making available to you.

 Be patient and dig in.
 In fact, it may take you a few days to fully absorb this post—but it will be amply worth the effort in the improved quality of your memoir.